divineniiquaye/flight-routing/README.md

 Middleware must have a `process()` method that catches http request and a closure (which runs the next middleware or the controller) and it returns a response at the end.
 Middleware can break the lifecycle and return a response itself or it can run the `$handler` implementing `Psr\Http\Server\RequestHandlerInterface` to continue lifecycle.

 For example see the following snippet.
-In this snippet, we will demonstrate how a mddlewares works:
+In this snippet, we will demonstrate how a middleware works:

 ```php
 <?php